 Certain statements contained in this MD&A constitute forward-looking information.
 Forward-looking information is often, but not always, identified by the use of words such as "anticipate", "plan", "estimate", "expect", "may", "will", "intend", "should", "goals", "targets", "strategy", "future", and similar expressions.
-In particular, forward-looking information in this MD&A includes, but is not limited to, references to general strategic plans and targets, including with respect to reducing GHG emissions; the timing for construction, completion or the commencement of operations in relation to the projects and programs highlighted under "Recent Developments in the Fourth Quarter of 2021" and elsewhere and the expected revenues or contract values associated with such projects and programs; projected expenses in connection with the described Alberta Utilities Commission proceedings; and forecast cost recoveries.
+In particular, forward-looking information in this MD&A includes, but is not limited to, references to general strategic plans and targets, including with respect to reducing GHG emissions; projected expenses in connection with the described Alberta Utilities Commission proceedings; forecast cost recoveries; expected capital investment; and mid-year rate base growth forecasts.

 Although the Company believes that the expectations reflected in the forward-looking information are reasonable based on the information available on the date such statements are made and processes used to prepare the information, such statements are not guarantees of future performance and no assurance can be given that these expectations will prove to be correct.
 Forward-looking information should not be unduly relied upon.
 By their nature, these statements involve a variety of assumptions, known and unknown risks and uncertainties, and other factors, which may cause actual results, levels of activity, and achievements to differ materially from those anticipated in such forward-looking information.
-The forward-looking information reflects the Company's beliefs and assumptions with respect to, among other things, the Company's ability to successfully achieve its net-zero GHG target by 2050; the development and performance of technology and technological innovations and the ability to otherwise access and implement all technology necessary to achieve GHG and other environmental, social and governance targets; continuing collaboration with certain regulatory and environmental groups; the performance of assets and equipment; demand levels for oil, natural gas, gasoline, diesel and other energy sources; certain levels of future energy use; future production rates; future revenue and earnings; the ability to meet current project schedules, and other assumptions inherent in management's expectations in respect of the forward-looking information identified herein.
+The forward-looking information reflects the Company's beliefs and assumptions with respect to, among other things, the Company's ability to successfully achieve its net-zero GHG target by 2050; the development and performance of technology and technological innovations and the ability to otherwise access and implement all technology necessary to achieve GHG and other environmental, social and governance targets; continuing collaboration with certain regulatory and environmental groups; the performance of future energy use; future production rates; future revenue and earnings; the ability to meet current project schedules, and other assumptions inherent in management's expectations in respect of the forward-looking information identified herein.